 "Yitzchak entreated Hashem opposite his wife, because she was barren.
-Hashem allowed Himself to be entreated by him" (Bereishis 25:21)
+Hashhim" (Bereishis 25:21)

-One Yom Kippur eve, R' Levi Yitzchak of Berditchev sent word to his townspeople: Whoever wanted R' Levi Yitzchak to pray for them should write his name, along with his mother's name, on a piece of paper, and submit it to him together with a certain sum of money for tzedakah.
+One Yom Kippur eve, R' Levi Yitzchak of Berditchev sent word to his townspeople: Whoever wanted R' Levi Yitzchak to pray for them should write his name, along with his mother's it to him together with a certain sum than one portion of tzedakah." of money for tzedakah.
 The townspeople, happy to have this rare opportunity, hurried to write their own and their mothers' names on slips of paper, and to bring them to the Rabbi along with the tzedakah.